neilralston/kickstarter-analysis/README.md

 1. The dataset only contains information for campaigns launched between 2009 and 2017.
 It also contains data for a limited number of countries and media categories.

 What are some other possible tables and/or graphs that we could create?
 1. It would be interesting to assess a campaign outcome based on its duration.
-Although not in the dataset, as assessment of a play's audience rating compared to fundraising performance could be insightful.
+Although not in the dataset, an assessment of a play's audience rating compared to fundraising performance could be insightful.